Business Transition Planning for Owners | Assess Whether Your Business Can Transfer | Succession Strength

 Business Transition Readiness Assessment

 Comprehensive evaluation of your business across leadership, governance, client relationships, knowledge systems, financial readiness, and operational continuity.
-Produces a structured readiness score with specific gaps identified and quantified.
+Stakeholder interviews, documentation review, and a full remediation plan with implementation timeline.
+The decision-grade diagnostic for owners ready to close every gap.

 Succession Roadmap

-For complex transitions involving significant dependency, multiple stakeholders, or compressed timelines, advisory support provides structured execution guidance.
-This is implementation support for businesses that need hands-on help closing critical gaps.
+For complex transitions involving significant dependency, multiple stakeholders, or compressed timelines, advisory support provides structured execution guidance through the full preparation window.

 This is the standard your business needs to meet.
 Whether the next step is internal succession, external sale, or management transfer, these outcomes determine whether the transition works.